NeonilaH/Bash-commands-HW-1-2/HW_2_GitBash.md

 `find $PWD -type f -iname "tf*"`
  23. Find lines in files where there is a combination of letters “sec” in the current folder `find . -type f -name "*" -exec grep "sec" {} +`
- 24. Find lines in files where there is a combination of letters “sec” in any case in the current folder `find . -type f -name "*" -exec grep -i "sec" {} +`
+ 24. Find lines in files where there is a combination of letters “sec” in any case in the current folder<br/>
+`find . -type f -name "*" -exec grep -i "sec" {} +`
- 25. Find lines in files where there is only a combination of letters “sec” in the current folder `find . -type f -name "*" -exec grep -w "sec" {} +`
+ 25. Find lines in files where there is only a combination of letters “sec” in the current folder<br/>
+`find . -type f -name "*" -exec grep -w "sec" {} +`
- 26. Find lines in files where there is only a combination of letters “sec” in any case in the current folder `find . -type f -name "*" -exec grep -w -i "sec" {} +`
+ 26. Find lines in files where there is only a combination of letters “sec” in any case in the current folder<br/>
+`find . -type f -name "*" -exec grep -w -i "sec" {} +`
- 27. Find lines in files where there is a combination of letters “second” in the current folder `find . -type f -name "*" -exec grep "second" {} +`
+ 27. Find lines in files where there is a combination of letters “second” in the current folder<br/>
+`find . -type f -name "*" -exec grep "second" {} +`
- 28. Find lines in files where there is a combination of letters “second” in any case in the current folder `find . -type f -name "*" -exec grep -i "second" {} +`
+ 28. Find lines in files where there is a combination of letters “second” in any case in the current folder<br/>
+`find . -type f -name "*" -exec grep -i "second" {} +`
- 29. Find lines in files where there is a combination of letters “second” in all folders below the level `find inner_dir_1 -type f -name "*" -exec grep -i "second" {} +`
+ 29. Find lines in files where there is a combination of letters “second” in all folders below the level<br/>
+`find inner_dir_1 -type f -name "*" -exec grep -i "second" {} +`
- 30. Find only the path and file name in the lines of which there is a combination of letters “second” in the current folder `find . $PWD -type f -name "*" -exec grep "second" {} +`
+ 30. Find only the path and file name in the lines of which there is a combination of letters “second” in the current folder<br/>
+`find . $PWD -type f -name "*" -exec grep "second" {} +`
  31. Find all lines in all files where there is no “second” combination `find -type f -name "*" -exec grep -v "second" {} +`
- 32. Find only the name and path to files where there is no “second” combination `find $PWD -type f -name "*" -exec grep -v "second" {} +`
+ 32. Find only the name and path to files where there is no “second” combination<br/>
+`find $PWD -type f -name "*" -exec grep -v "second" {} +`
  33. Print to the terminal the last 4 lines of any text file `tail -n4 tf_2.txt`